Comcast Innovation Fund

 We also fund work that contributes to the Internet in novel and useful ways.
 This includes individuals who are working on ideas, technologies, or approaches that are useful and valuable to the Internet.
 Sometimes it’s a conference that’s being organized, or a new piece of hardware that’s being invented.
 Either way, it helps advance the growth of the Internet and the Internet Community.

-The Comcast Innovation Fund uses grant management software from Fluid Review to manage each stage of the application process.
 Before applying we recommend you read the guidance we have provided below.
-When you are ready to apply, you will need to:
+When you are ready to apply, the first step is to submit the pre-qualification form.

 The application process for a Comcast Innovation Fund grant is designed to be quick and easy.